woodpecker-ci/woodpecker/docs/docs/20-usage/25-workflows.md

 This Feature is only available for GitHub, Gitea & GitLab repositories.
 Follow [this](https://github.com/woodpecker-ci/woodpecker/issues/131) issue to support further development.
 :::

+A pipeline has at least one workflow.
+A workflow is a set of steps that are executed in sequence using the same workspace which is a shared folder containing the repository and all the generated data from previous steps.

 Incase there is a single configuration in `.woodpecker.yml` Woodpecker will create a pipeline with a single workflow.

 By placing the configurations in a folder which is by default named `.woodpecker/` Woodpecker will create a pipeline with multiple workflows each named by the file they are defined in.
 Only `.yml` files will be used and files in any subfolders like `.woodpecker/sub-folder/test.yml` will be ignored.

 You can also set some custom path like `.my-ci/pipelines/` instead of `.woodpecker/` in the [project settings](./71-project-settings.md).

 ## Rational